-What is Continuing Professional Development?
-Isn’t it just a fancy new name for Continuing Education?
+What is continuing professional development (CPD)?
+Isn’t it just a fancy new name for continuing education (CE)?

 What is a CPD plan?